snakenet-org/snJSON/README.md

-snakeNet Json (snJson)
+snakeNet Json lib for Swift
 ==========

-Tiny and simple JSON object lib for swift
+snJson is a tiny and simple JSON object lib for Swift

 Usage
 -----